tesstris/etymaps/README.md

 You can also tell the app whether to draw the borders of countries on its maps, and what resolution to plot the coastlines and borders in.
 Low resolution is recommended; higher resolutions may take a while to plot and make the maps lag.

+Since the maps are from a matplotlib package, you can zoom in and move them around using the toolbar at the top of each image.

 ## The dataset

 Roughly 2,600 sets of languages and coordinates are from [the World Atlas of Language Structures dataset.](https://github.com/cldf-datasets/wals) This dataset is licensed under a Creative Commons 4.0 International license.
 It has been modified slightly for the purposes of this project; namely, the formatting of certain language names have been changed to bring them in line with Wiktionary's naming and formatting conventions.
 (For example, something like Frisian (West) in the WALS database would be listed as West Frisian in Wiktionary.)